Hoe do I revert back to Firfox 28?

 "MENU" button completely unresponsive.
 A right-click to "customize" either opens a blank tab or doesn't work at all.
 Bookmarks toolbar disappears every time I close and I have to hit "View>Toolbars>Bookmarks" every single time a open to get it back.
 HATE this version.

 Hi JTOMalley, your menu button should not be unresponsive.
 In case one of your extensions is involved, could you test in Firefox's Safe Mode?
 That's a standard diagnostic tool to deactivate extensions and some advanced features of Firefox.
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using either: